nicholasbishop/aws-build/README.md

 explicit directory to build.
 By default the master branch of `lambda-rust` is used; a different one can be set with `--rev`.

-The lambda package will be output to `lambda-target/lambda/release/lambda-build.zip`.
+On successful completion, the packaged zip file(s) will be written to the `lambda-target` directory.
+There is also a `lambda-target/latest` file that contains the names of all the zip files written.

 ```
 lambda-build [<project>] [--repo <repo>] [--rev <rev>] [--cmd <cmd>]